coq/coq/doc/ltac2.md

 The following syntactic sugar is provided for two common cases.
 - `@id` is the same as ident:(id)
 - `'t` is the same as open_constr:(t)

+### Strict vs. non-strict mode

+Depending on the context, quotations producing terms (i.e. `constr` or `open_constr`) are not internalized in the same way.
+There are two possible modes, respectively called the *strict* and the *non-strict* mode.

+- In strict mode, all simple identifiers appearing in a term quotation are required to be resolvable statically.
+That is, they must be the short name of a declaration which is defined globally, excluding section variables and hypotheses.
+If this doesn't hold, internalization will fail.
+To work around this error, one has to specifically use the `&` notation.
+- In non-strict mode, any simple identifier appearing in a term quotation which is not bound in the global context is turned into a dynamic reference to a hypothesis.
+That is to say, internalization will succeed, but the evaluation of the term at runtime will fail if there is no such variable in the dynamic context.

+Strict mode is enforced by default, e.g. for all Ltac2 definitions.
+Non-strict mode is only set when evaluating Ltac2 snippets in interactive proof mode.
+The rationale is that it is cumbersome to explicitly add `&` interactively, while it is expected that global tactics enforce more invariants on their code.

 ## Term Antiquotations